mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 65:
+This version adds the ability to load and export crash models from the packages.
+Editing of the crash models is the same as the regular models.
+Tank Exporter handles all the paths so you do not need to worry about it.
+Just load the tank using Load Crashed... on the context menu.
+Tank Exporter will add _CRASH to the name when the FBX is exported.

 ## Version 64:
 This version adds the ability to edit the Gun models!
 You can also add other models to the gun provided you set up the vertex colors correctly.